SJTU-ViSYS/Sky-GVINS/README.md

 ## Contributions

 **Sky-GVINS** is a a Sky-segmentation Aided GNSS-Visual-Inertial System for Robust Navigation in Urban Canyons.
 The system framework is adapted from [GVINS](https://github.com/HKUST-Aerial-Robotics/GVINS).
-Our system contains the following features:
+The main contributions are summarized as follows:

 - We introduce a lightweight method that uses the global threshold algorithm on the sky-pointing images to separate LOS and NLOS signals.
 Our approach is efficient and effective, which can be easily extended to other GNSS-based systems.
 - We propose a robust SLAM system that can obtain accurate global state estimation robustly both in dense urban environments and open-sky regions, which outperforms other existing systems in real-world experiments.